gfreeau/crypto-coin-tracker/README.md

 BAT is now USD $0.2514
 ```

 After running it will save a cache file.
 The output text only appears (and alerts by e-mail) if the coin has increased by the configured threshold (10% by default) and e-mail alerts are turned on.
+If you are running it the first time, it will always alert before caching the threshold.
 I recomend configuring this as a cron job to run hourly.

 ### 3. Fiat Purchase Simulator (`fiatpurchase.py`)